As businesses move to digital platforms, persistent cyber threats continue to compromise personal information using tactics such as phishing.

 Phishing is the process of masquerading as a trustworthy entity in electronic communication — typically via email — in a fraudulent attempt to obtain sensitive information such as usernames, passwords and credit card details.
 A 2017 survey reported that over 75% of its respondents have experienced email phishing attempts.
 This shows just how much email inboxes are targeted.

-Starting as early as the mid-90s, hackers leveraging America Online (AOL) services would bait and steal users’ credentials by means of an automated tool.
-The software, known as “AOHell,” enabled bad actors to “phish” for data using authoritative or manipulative messages to users.
+Starting as early as the mid-90s, hackers leveraging America Online (AOL) services would bait and steal users’ credentials.
+They used an automated tool known as AOHell.
+This software enabled bad actors to “phish” for data by sending authoritative or manipulative messages to users.
 This is when the term was originally coined.

-What, then, can the end user do to protect against phishing attacks?
+What, then, can you do to protect yourself against phishing attacks?

-The most common vehicle for phishing is email.
-Educating yourself with the common phrases, grammar, and techniques of phishing will assist in identifying red flags.
+Email is the most common vehicle for phishing.
+Educating yourself with the common phrases, grammar, and techniques of phishing will help you identify red flags.